Antibiotic Free, No Antibiotics Added, Without Antibiotics

 Encouraging wildlife on the farm, simultaneously restoring natural habitats while growing food.

 On factory animal farms, known as Concentrated Animal Feeding Operations (CAFOs), animals are routinely given a complex mix of feed additives and chemicals in order to cheaply and quickly produce the meat that stocks supermarket shelves.
 CAFOs promote maximum growth in minimum time and with minimum inputs.
 They let producers turn greater profits, but in doing so create serious health and environmental concerns.
 AFOs are small CAFOs and can be even more environmentally detrimental because they slip under the EPA's regulations.

 CAFOs and AFOs concentrate animals, feed, manure and urine, dead animals, and production operations on a small land area.
 Feed is brought to the animals rather than the animals grazing or otherwise seeking feed in pastures, fields, or on rangeland.
-In a CAFO, animals suffer both physically and psychologically.
-The meat they produce is also unhealthy to eat.
-KOL Foods never confines our animals to feedlots, CAFOs or AFOs.
+In a CAFO, animals suffer both physically and psychologically, and this reflects in the meat they produce.
 No Confinement is the opposite of CAFOs and AFOs - animals can move freely in a natural environment.
 KOL Foods never confines our animals.

 Free-Range & Free-Roaming

 The USDA approves free-range claims for poultry that were given "access to the outside" for 51% of its life.
 However, the USDA does not verify if the poultry ever actually went outside nor does it define what outside is - a tiny concrete pad could meet their definition.
 Regardless of how enriching the outdoors might be, it’s unlikely that the chickens go outside- they are, afterall, still chickens.
 KOL Foods poultry is raised outside on pasture as soon as they are safely able to, and until then, they have their own special chick condo!